Bennion Beef Ranch History

 Glynn Sharp Bennion (1892-1972)

 Following in his father's footsteps by homesteading and ranching.
-He ended up the original homesteader of Riverbed Ranch where he lived until his death.
+He ended up the original homesteader of Riverbed Ranch, an additional ranch where the Bennion cattle would spend their summers, and where he lived until his death in 1972.

 Glynn Colin Bennion (1918-1986)